 The coats will be available for anyone to collect at St Enoch Centre, completely free of charge, no questions asked.
 Basically, if you need a coat, just take a coat.

-And those who have any spare, good-quality winter coats or waterproof jackets they are willing to part with are encouraged to bring them over.
+Those who have any spare, good-quality winter coats or waterproof jackets they are willing to part with are encouraged to bring them over.
+What is more, the brand is looking to expand the initiative across the UK to help as many people as possible.

-Where can I find The Clydeside Collective?
+Where can I find The Leith Collective?

 Opening hours: 10am – 5pm, seven days a week